Amery2010/TalkWithGemini/README.md

 ### `GEMINI_API_KEY` (optional)

-Your Gemini Pro api key.
+Your Gemini api key.
 If you need to `enable` the server api, this is required.

 ### `GEMINI_API_BASE_URL` (optional)